Irvine-Based Federal Criminal Defense Lawyer Protecting Your Rights

 No matter how convinced prosecutors and federal agents may be of your complicity in federal crimes, everyone is innocent until proven guilty in a court of law.
 Even if the evidence is stacked against you, a conviction is not always a sure thing.
 When faced with violations of state law or federal law, criminal defense lawyers can be your greatest ally in and out of federal courtrooms.
 If the Federal Bureau of Investigation is filing federal charges against you, your business, or someone you care about, it is vitally important that you seek legal representation experienced in federal cases and criminal law.

 Attorney Diane C. Bass has represented some of Southern California’s most high-profile, high-stakes criminal defense cases.
-If you are facing federal investigation or arrest, please contact the law firm of Ms. Bass to schedule your free consultation today.
+If you are facing federal investigation or arrest, please contact the law firm of Ms. Bass to schedule your consultation today.
 Every individual case is unique; however, the Law Office of Diane C. Bass has years of experience providing clients with a successful criminal defense.
 Ms. Bass prides herself on creating a healthy attorney-client relationship that a client can put their trust in when dealing with legal issues in criminal law.

 Can Cooperation Help Those Charged with Federal Crimes?